JoshPattman/goevo/README.md

 ```

 ## Example - XOR
 In this example, a population of agents attempts to create a genotype that can do XOR logic.
-Note that each part of the NEAT algorithm is run seperately, meaning that the training loop is very easy to customise to your desires.
+Note that each part of the NEAT algorithm is run separately, meaning that the training loop is very easy to customise to your desires.

 ```go
 // Define a counter (for counting new neurons and synapses), and a species counter (for new species)